Bea-stack-tech/S-T-Project/webapp/README.md

 ## 🔧 Configuration

-### API Key Validation
+### API Key Setup
-The application validates your Value SERP API key by making a test request to the API.
-For security, the key is not stored permanently.
+The application uses the Value SERP API key from environment variables.
+The key is configured in `.env.local` and is not exposed to the frontend for security.

 ### Automation Settings
 The web interface uses the same configuration files as the command-line scripts: